NEO Planner V4.5

 Normal planning takes place first, then the excesses of the FoV are determined

-for objects, which leads to a recalculation of the planning in terms of time and
+which leads to a recalculation of the planning in terms of time and

 content.